thacherT1D/new-angular-curriculum/80 - Angular Node Testing.md

 #### System Dependencies

-Protactor requries a newer version of NodeJS to function as well as a recent install of java.
+Protractor requires a newer version of NodeJS to function as well as a recent install of java.
 In your terminal, type the following:

 ```
 java -version